Are you thinking about going vegan? Before you do, you might want to read about the veganism pros and cons.

 Benefits of Being Vegan: Weight Loss

 More foods in the traditional western diet are calorie dense than in the vegan diet, often because they contain a lot of fat.
-Anything containing cheese or other full fat dairy (almost everything with pastry, breadcrumbs or batter; cakes and sweets; sausages and salamis; ready meals) all contain foods derived from animals.
+There’s a good deal of animal-derived fat in anything containing cheese or other full fat dairy; almost everything with pastry, breadcrumbs or batter; cakes and sweets; sausages and salamis; ready meals.
 Take all this stuff out of your diet and you’re almost certainly going to consume fewer calories.

 Also, because a vegan diet has plenty of fibre and filling foods, it’s going to tend to keep you fuller for longer, which is great for helping you eat less over the course of a day.